Dinner recipes, ideas for meals

-In our years of searching the Web for dinner recipes, chicken recipes, side dishes, and potluck dishes to bring to dinners at other people's homes, Amy and I have found the free recipes below worth bookmarking.
+In our years of searching the Web for easy recipes — chicken recipes, pork recipes, meatless dishes side dishes — Amy and I have found the recipes below worth bookmarking.

 This is our personal list for our own reference.
-We lean toward chicken recipes and healthier recipes, and we like spicy food — Thai and Indian food, red chilli peppers, Southwestern cooking.
-We occasionaly enjoy meatless or vegetarian meals, and we don't eat a whole lot of beef.
+We lean toward chicken recipes and healthier ingredients, and we like spicy food — Thai and Indian food, red chilli peppers, Southwestern cooking.
+We occasionally enjoy meatless or vegetarian meals, and we don’t eat a whole lot of beef.

 Recipes for chicken